 4. Roof Characteristics

-A professional installer can assess the architecture of your roof, including its angle relative to the sun and other factors, to determine the best arrangement and the ideal number of panels to reliably match your daily energy demand.
+A professional solar panel installer can assess the architecture of your roof, including its angle relative to the sun.
+This information is necessary to determine the best arrangement and the ideal number of panels to reliably match your daily energy demand.

-For instance, if your home’s usable roof area is limited or partially shaded, it may be necessary to install several small panels rather than a few large ones to create optimum efficiency.
+Using satellite technology and an in-house team of site surveyors, we will come to your home and take pictures of your roof and the general structure of your home.
+From there, we determine if your home’s usable roof area is limited or partially shaded because it may be necessary to install several small panels rather than a few large ones to create optimum efficiency.

-As you continue to learn about the advantages of solar energy, remember the number of solar panels you’ll need is just one aspect to consider.
-You’ll also want to give some thought to your solar panel options and preferences, including those related to technology, appearance, warranty, and cost.
-And, perhaps most importantly, you’ll want to work with an experienced solar installer to help navigate the process and provide a high-quality installation that will deliver the benefits of going solar right away.
+As you continue to learn about the advantages of solar energy, remember the number of solar panels you will need is one aspect.
+You will want to give some thought to your solar panel options and preferences, including those related to technology, appearance, warranty, and cost.
+Most importantly, you will want to work with an experienced solar installer to help you navigate the process and provide a high-quality installation.

-We check in with our customers to audit the production of their solar array after a year, and then again two years after installation.
-If any of our solar energy systems are found to produce less than original estimates after two years, we update them with more panels free of charge.
+Here is How it Works: We check in with our customers and audit the production of their solar array after one year, and then again after two years post-installation.
+If any of the solar energy systems installed by us are found to produce less than the original estimates, we update them by adding more panels, completely free of charge!
+To learn more about this policy and its process, you can find information here.